 Jump To A Section:

-- Could I Claim For A Slip On A Wet Floor In A Shop Or Supermarket?
+- Your Legal Rights If You’ve Slipped On A Wet Floor In A Shop Or Supermarket

 - Where Else Could I Slip On A Wet Floor?